-We introduce ourselves to a new concept in this post , which is quiet pertinent to the study of chemical bonds and reactions – Electronegativity .
-Let us discuss all about this new property , its trends and its use in the study of chemistry.
+We introduce ourselves to a new concept in this post, which is quite pertinent to the study of chemical bonds and reactions – Electronegativity.
+Let us discuss all this new property, its trends, and its use in the study of chemistry.

-This tendency can be explained with a tug of war analogy.
-In tug of war , if both players have equal strength , the pull from both sides is equal.
-However, when one player is stronger, he manages to pull the string more towards himself.
-Similarly, in a bond, a electronegative element manages to pull the electron density shared between two atoms , more towards itself.
+This tendency can be explained with a tug-of-war analogy.
+In the tug-of-war, if both players have equal strength, the pull from both sides is equal.
+However, when one player is stronger, he manages to pull the string more toward himself.
+Similarly, in a bond, an electronegative element manages to pull the electron density shared between two atoms, more toward itself.

 e.g. – Electronegativity of hydrogen = 2.2

 Electronegativity of fluorine = 3.98